MEET WAYNE

 What is sexual surrogacy?

-Sex surrogacy or ‘body work’ is designed to help a person become comfortable with and gain confidence in sex, their body, and the physical and emotional needs they have during intimacy.
-A client might choose to work with a surrogate partner as a way to learn, practice and/or overcome their barriers.
-This sometimes-controversial approach has the potential for physical touch and intimacy during these sessions, (between the surrogate and the client) which is not what happens in sex therapy.
-This depends on the nature of each case and the needs of the individual.
 Surrogate partners help a person to overcome physical, social, or emotional troubles when it comes to physical intimacy.
 These people play the role of the partner in an intimate way during a session.
 They can help with communication, relaxation, or even social skills.
 Due to the nature of this method, there are credentials to ensure the sexual surrogate is following certain guidelines.
 Surrogate Partners are sex workers that offer sexual interaction in a therapeutic way.
 This approach isn’t for everyone and is not common practice in the UK.
 It is considered controversial in the UK.
 Places like USA and many other counties, Sexual Surrogates are common and viewed as a viable option to resolve sexual issues, problems, dysfunctions and achieve goals.
 Sexual Surrogates exist in the UK although they can be quite expensive.

-So is using a Sexual Surrogate legal in England?
 Lets take a look into the law.
 In England, seeing a surrogate partner, in the eyes of the law, is similar to using any other type of sex worker.
 Using sex workers is completely legal.
-Paying for sex is legal.
-Sex Workers offering sex for payment is legal.

-So what is illegal regarding Sex Workers in England?
-Sex Workers “soliciting” in public is against the law as is owning or managing a brothel.
 As with all sexual activity, the people involved must be of legal age and consent by their own freewill.

-A sexologist is a specialist in human sexuality.
-They look at your sexual behaviours, feelings, interactions, functions, and issues in order to help improve your sex life and your life as a whole.
-They diagnose and help treat sexual dysfunctions or concerns such as performance anxiety, pain during sex, or low libido.
 Basically, a sexologist is the same as a sex therapist.
 Sexology is the general term for the scientific study of human sexuality and sexual behaviour, and the people who study it are referred to as sexologists.
 You may think sexologists and sex therapists are one and the same.
 While a number of sexologists choose to pursue a career as a sex therapist (in other words, working directly with patients in a clinical setting), others explore careers like sex researcher, sex educator or public policy activist.
 You can also be both a sex therapist and one or all of these things.
 Many have such a passion for the subject they devote their lives to going the extra mile to push sex therapy into the future to become more effective, and more understood.
 The therapy team at Relink Therapy are the perfect example of this.

 How to improve your sex life

 Improving your sex life is a matter of getting comfortable with your body, communicating clearly with your partner, and overcoming any obstacles that prevent you from enjoying your sexual interactions.
-Sex therapy improves your sex life by working through the following challenges:

 ⦿ Loss of sexual desire